proplot-dev/proplot/docs/configuration.rst

 ------------------

-When you import ProPlot for the first time, a ``.proplotrc`` file is generated and placed in the home directory.
-To update this file after a version change, simply remove it, then import ProPlot again.
-This file is just like the `matplotlibrc file
+When you import ProPlot for the first time, a ``.proplotrc`` file is generated and placed in your home directory.
+To update ``.proplotrc`` after a version change, simply remove it and restart your python session.
+This file is just like `matplotlibrc
 <https://matplotlib.org/stable/tutorials/introductory/customizing.html#customizing-with-matplotlibrc-files>`__,
-but for changing both ProPlot *and* matplotlib settings.
-The syntax is basically the same as the ``matplotlibrc`` syntax.
+except it controls both matplotlib *and* ProPlot settings.
+The syntax is essentially the same as matplotlibrc.

-To change the default global settings, simply edit and uncomment the entries listed in this file.
-You can also change the settings for individual projects by placing a file named either ``.proplotrc`` or ``proplotrc`` in the same directory as your python scripts or jupyter sessions, or in an arbitrary parent directory.
-As an example, a ``proplotrc`` file containing the default settings is shown below.
+To change the global `~proplot.config.rc` settings, edit and uncomment the entries listed in the proplotrc file in your home directory.
+To change the settings for a specific project, place a file named either ``.proplotrc`` or ``proplotrc`` in the same directory as your python script or jupyter session, or in an arbitrary parent directory.
+As an example, a proplotrc file containing the default settings is shown below.

 .. include:: _static/proplotrc
    :literal: